Eurydice (Ruhl play): Plot

 The play consists of three movements, divided into numerous scenes: 7 in the first movement, 20 in the second movement, and 3 in the third movement.

 The play begins with Eurydice and Orpheus, two young lovers, who are about to get married.
 In the underworld, Eurydice's dead father has managed to preserve his memory and his ability to read and write, and tries to send her letters.
 During the wedding, Eurydice goes outside to get a drink of water and she meets a man (the "Nasty Interesting Man") who tells her he has a letter from her father.
 Eurydice decides to go to his apartment to retrieve the letter, but as she leaves his apartment after resisting the man's attempts to seduce her, she trips and falls to her death on the stairs.

 At the beginning of the second movement, there is no set change, but "the movement to the underworld is marked by the entrance of stones": Little Stone, Big Stone, and Loud Stone, who serve as a chorus.

-Eurydice enters the underworld through an elevator, inside which it is raining.
+Eurydice enters the underworld through an elevator, inside of which it is raining.
 Upon arrival, she meets her father, who tries to reteach Eurydice about her past since she has lost her memory after being dipped in the river Lethe.
 The Stones try unsuccessfully to stop them, because the dead are not allowed to remember their past or speak in human language.
 Rooms are also not allowed in the underworld, but Eurydice's father creates one for her out of pieces of string.
 He gradually re-teaches her human language and her past.
 While the father is away at work, the lord of the underworld enters as a child riding a tricycle and attempts to seduce Eurydice, but fails.